telehash/telehash-js/README.md

 var tele = require("../telehash");
 var opkeys = require("./operator.json"); // loads the keypair

-// start a new hashname in the given space with these keys, listen on this specific port var operator = tele.hashname("testing.private", opkeys, {port:42424});
+// start a new hashname in the given network with these keys, listen on this specific port var operator = tele.hashname("testing.private", opkeys, {port:42424});
 console.log("operator address is ", operator.address);

-// operators need to resolve other keys in the same space, so provide a callback to do that for our client.json
+// operators need to resolve other keys in the same network, so provide a callback to do that for our client.json
 // this is typically done via a key-value store or other means dynamically, here we only have one var ckeys = require("./client.json");
 var chashname = tele.hash(ckeys.publicKey+"testing.private").toString();